-PIONEERING RAILROAD, OCEANIC, AND PLANE ELECTRIFICATION WITH 1K ENERGY STORAGE SYSTEMS SBIR/STTR (PROPEL-1K SBIR/STTR)
+PIONEERING RAILROAD, OCEANIC AND PLANE ELECTRIFICATION WITH 1K ENERGY STORAGE SYSTEMS (PROPEL-1K)

-Announcement Type: Initial Announcement Funding Opportunity No. DE-FOA-0003163 CFDA Number 81.135
+Announcement Type: Initial Announcement Funding Opportunity No. DE-FOA-0003162 CFDA Number 81.135

-Funding Opportunity Announcement (FOA) Issue Date: September 1, 2023 Deadline for Questions to ARPA-E-CO@hq.doe.gov: 5 PM ET, October 6, 2023 Submission Deadline for Full Applications: 9:30 AM ET, October 17, 2023 Submission Deadline for Replies to Reviewer Comments: eplies to Reviewer Comments: 5 PM ET, November 27, 2023 Expected Date for Selection Notifications: January 2024 Total Amount to Be Awarded Approximately \$30 million, subject to the availability of appropriated funds to be shared between FOAs DE-FOA- 0003162 and DE-FOA-0006163.
+Funding Opportunity Announcement (FOA) Issue Date: September 1, 2023 Deadline for Questions to ARPA-E-CO@hq.doe.gov : 5 PM ET, October 6, 2023 Submission Deadline for Full Applications: 9:30 AM ET, October 17, 2023 Submission Deadline for Replies to Reviewer Comments: 5 PM ET, November 27, 2023 Expected Date for Selection Notifications: January 2024 Total Amount to Be Awarded Approximately \$30 million, subject to the availability of appropriated funds to be shared between FOAs DE-FOA- 0003162 and DE-FOA-0003163.
 Anticipated Awards ARPA-E may issue one, multiple, or no awards under this FOA.
-Awards may vary between \$295,924 and \$4,241,580.
+The Federal share of awards may vary between \$500,000 and \$5 million.

-- For eligibility criteria, see Section III.A III.D of the FOA. - For cost share requirements under this FOA, see Section III.E of the FOA. - To apply to this FOA, Applicants must register with and submit application materials through ARPA-E eXCHANGE (https://arpa-e-foa.energy.gov/Registration.aspx).
+- For eligibility criteria, see Section III.A of the FOA. - For cost share requirements under this FOA, see Section III.B of the FOA. - To apply to this FOA, Applicants must register with and submit application materials through ARPA-E eXCHANGE (https://arpa-e-foa.energy.gov/Registration.aspx).
 For detailed guidance on using ARPA-E eXCHANGE, see Section IV.G.1 of the FOA. - Applicants are responsible for meeting each submission deadline.
-Applicants are strongly encouraged to submit their applications at least 48 hours in advance of the submission deadline. - For detailed guidance on compliance and responsiveness criteria, see Sections III.F.1 through III.F.4 of the FOA.
+Applicants are strongly encouraged to submit their applications at least 48 hours in advance of the submission deadline. - For detailed guidance on compliance and responsiveness criteria, see Sections III.C.1 through III.C.4 of the FOA.